kjstaring/datessynchronization/README.md

 Folders
 - data contains BGT test data and the excel file LookUpTable.
 The DTB data must be added manually as PIVRI.gdb.
+- styles contains styles for GIS
+- shapefiles contains temporary and final results
+- mapping contains script to do data mapping
+- comparison contains scrip to do attribute and date comparisons